 I've made a list of little things that I was able to come up with to hopefully help you out.
 Now, for the most part, these are little things.
-If you want big things, be sure to check out our ebook, which goes over changes you can make to your learning over 30 days that will save you a butt-load of Japanese learning time.
+If you want big things, be sure to check out our Learn Japanese page which outlines better ways to study Japanese step-by-step.
+These are things that will save you a butt-load of time in the long run.

 Japanese "R" Sound:

 A lot of people have trouble with this.
 A lot of people also get lazy and skip over it after they don't get it the first time.
 The longer you skip over this, the harder it will become to correct.
 Trust me, you want to spend the extra time (an hour?
 Maybe two?) trying to wrap your tongue around this one so that your R's sound good later on.
 It's one of the biggest pronunciation issues Japanese learners have, and it'd be nice if this wasn't you, right?